South African Airways Flight 295

 The official inquiry, headed by Judge Cecil Margo, was unable to determine the cause of the fire.
-This lack of a conclusion led to conspiracy theories, debates and speculation about the nature of Flight 295's cargo being advanced, as well as a subsequent post-apartheid investigation and calls from relatives of those on the flight to re-open the investigation in the years following the accident.
+This lack of a conclusion led to theories, debates and speculation about the nature of Flight 295's cargo, as well as a subsequent post-apartheid investigation and calls from relatives of those on the flight to re-open the investigation in the years following the accident.
+Since the accident, SAA stopped using the Combi version of the Boeing 747 due to safety concerns regarding the main deck cargo compartment.

 Aircraft and crew

-The aircraft involved, a Boeing 747-244BM Combi registered ZS-SAS and named Helderberg.
-This was the 488th built 747, made its first flight on 12 November 1980 and was delivered to South African Airways (SAA) on 24 November 1980.
+The aircraft involved was a Boeing 747-244BM Combi registered ZS-SAS and named Helderberg.
+This was the 488th 747 built, made its first flight on 12 November 1980 and was delivered to South African Airways (SAA) on 24 November 1980.

 The Boeing 747-200B Combi model permits the mixing of passengers and cargo on the main deck according to load factors on any given route and Class B cargo compartment regulations.

 Flight 295 had 140 passengers and six pallets of cargo on the main deck.
 The master waybills stated that 47000 kg of baggage and cargo were loaded on the aircraft.
 A Taiwanese customs official performed a surprise inspection of some of the cargo; he did not find anything that could be characterised as suspicious.
 According to Tinus Jacobs who was SAA's manager in Taiwan at the time of Flight 295, the flight crew appeared relaxed and "happy to fly" before takeoff and did not display any concerns about the cargo.